-For me personally, it has been a challenging time, and the week of Passover was especially difficult.
+For me personally, the first year of covid restrictions and quarantine that we went through in Israel was a very trying time.
+However, the week of Passover was especially difficult.
 My husband and I usually host a large Passover meal for our extended family (I love to cook, especially the Tunisian and Moroccan dishes I grew up with).
 This year, however, because of the quarantine restrictions, I decided to cook Passover meals to bring to my elderly in-laws who live nearby, for another family member in a difficult situation, and for another elderly lady from our congregation.

 As Passover drew near, we were in our third week of total quarantine, and my family and I were starting to feel the effects.
 I suddenly found that I couldn’t sleep at night, and my exhaustion during the day made it all the more difficult to deal with the challenging situation, not to mention all the extra work I had taken on for the holiday.

 As part of the team at Tiferet Yeshua, I have a calling to be there for others: one of my daily activities, even more so now, is to call our congregation members, pray with those who need encouraging, and coordinate with our team to help those who are in immediate need.
 I didn’t realize it at the time, but trying to be there for everyone, including my immediate and extended family, I was reaching a breaking point.